cerberius-lab/cerberius-nodejs-client/README.md

 ## License

-This client library is provisionally licensed under the MIT License.
-A formal `LICENSE` file will be added to the repository.
+This client library is licensed under the MIT License.
+See the `LICENSE` file in the repository for the full license text.